jonstones/st1s.uk/_posts/2019-05-23-Benny-Hill.md

 They catch up with him on the Platform, and are not amused!
 Cuffs out, they restrain him to the sound of a cheer coming from the train!

 The Attendant waves to the driver.. beep beep beep.. doors close.. and we are on our way once more!
 Next station Home.
 Thank goodness!!

+Moral of that story: The Police have a limited sense of humour!